Cuberick-Orion/CIRR/index.md

 ## Licensing

- - We have licensed the annotations of CIRR under the MIT License.
+ - We have licensed the code and annotations of CIRR under the MIT License.
 Please refer to the LICENSE file for details.

  - Following [NLVR2 Licensing](https://github.com/lil-lab/nlvr#licensing), we do not license the images used in CIRR, as we do not hold the copyright to them.